Cainta: Utilities

-Globe and PLDT, primarily provide landline and mobile voice, SMS and data services throughout the town.
+Globe and PLDT, primarily provide landline and mobile voice, while SMS and data services are provided by Globe, Smart, and DITO throughout the town.
 Others provide alternative data solutions like Converge and Sky Broadband.

 Facility

 The MNL1 Data Center is a proposed hyperscale green data center campus to be built in Cainta, Rizal.
 If built, MNL1 will become the largest data center in the Philippines.